How to Apply for the SS4A Opportunity

 - Click on “Submit Your Application.”

 - You will see a confirmation page letting you know your submission is complete.
-Take a screenshot with the time stamp if you finish your application the afternoon of July 10.
-Late applications will not be accepted.
+Take a screenshot with the time stamp if you finish your application on the same day as the deadline.

 - If any required details on the page are missing, you will need to scroll up the page and complete the missing details before you can submit your application.
 Details are not saved if you exit this page before seeing the confirmation page.

-- Once submitted, you can return to your application until the NOFO closes by logging into https://usg.valideval.com/ using the login credentials you created at signup.
+- You can save your progress in Valid Eval and return to your application until the NOFO closes by logging into https://usg.valideval.com/ using the login credentials you created at signup.
 You can also add additional team members to your profile who may need to be included on any feedback notifications.

 After USDOT has completed its review process, all applicants will receive an email notification as to whether their application was selected for an award.